bost-ty/ff-lucid/README.md

 I do not plan to support local storage alongside sync storage.
 If you would like to develop a local storage solution that works alongside sync storage, please create an issue and pull request!

 ### _A feature isn't working!
-Something is broken!
+Something broke!
 What's the deal with [blank]?_

 Thanks for letting me know!
 Please [submit an issue on GitHub](https://github.com/bost-ty/firefox-lucid/issues) with your specifics so we can fix it.
-Pull requests will be reviewed and are always welcome.
+Pull requests are always welcome.

 ## Thank you!